 The fourth Annual Bank Conference on Africa (ABCA) will be held at Berkeley, California, on June 1-2, 2017.
 It will cover various topics pertinent to agriculture in Sub-Saharan Africa.
 It is being organized jointly by the World Bank (Office of the Chief Economist for the Africa Region), the University of California, Berkeley, and the University of California, Davis, and ATAI.

-The conference will include a Keynote Addresses by Kathryn Dewey, University of California, Davis, Ted Miguel, University of California, Berkeley and opening remarks by Makhtar Diop (World Bank Vice-President for the Africa Region), as well as invited contributions by senior scholars.
+The conference will include a Keynote Addresses by Kathryn Dewey, University of California, Davis, Ted Miguel, University of California, Berkeley, opening remarks by Makhtar Diop, World Bank Vice-President for the Africa Region, and invited contributions by senior scholars.

 Submitted papers with a focus on Africa are now welcome on any of the following topics: